GovAlta/adsp-monorepo/docs/services/notification-service.md

 ## Concepts
 ### Notification type
 Notification type represents a bundled set of notifications that can be subscribed to and provides the access roles for that set.
-For example, a 'Application Progress' type could include notifications for submission of the application, processing started, and application processed.
+For example, an 'Application Progress' type could include notifications for submission of the application, processing started, and application processed.
 A subscriber has a subscription to the set and cannot subscribe to the individual notifications in the set.
 Notification types are configured in the [configuration service](configuration-service.md) under the `platform:notification-service` namespace and name.

 ### Notification
 A notification is a specific communication sent to a subscriber.
 It contains a message and is send to an address via a specific channel.